Casepin

 On October 5, 2014, a suicide bombing occurred in Grozny, the capital of the Chechen Republic, a region of Russia.
 The attack took place at the town hall, where an event was being held to mark Grozny City Day, a celebration that coincided with the birthday of Chechen President Ramzan Kadyrov.

-According to Wikipedia's account of the incident, a 19-year-old man named Opti Mudarov approached the town hall during the celebrations.
+A 19-year-old man named Opti Mudarov approached the town hall during the celebrations.
 Police officers on site noticed him behaving in a suspicious or unusual manner and moved to stop him.
 As officers began to search him, the explosive device he was carrying detonated.

 The blast killed five police officers in addition to Mudarov, the suicide bomber.
 A further 12 people were reported wounded in the attack.